iterative/dvc.org/content/docs/user-guide/how-to/reverse-common-mistakes.md

-# How to Stop Tracking Data
+# How to Reverse Common Mistakes

-There are situations where you may want to stop tracking data added previously.
+## Stop tracking data

-Let's see how it can be done using an example `data.csv` file.
+There are situations where you may want to "un-track" files or directories added in error to DVC.

 <details>

-## Click to add the sample data first
+## Expand to add a sample data `data.csv` file

-Let's `dvc add` a `data.csv` file into an example <abbr>project</abbr>, which creates a `.dvc` file to track the data and adds it to `.gitignore`:
+`dvc add` creates a `.dvc` file to track the file, and lists it in `.gitignore`:

 ```dvc
 $ dvc add data.csv